Agroecosystem living lab to mitigate greenhouse gas emissions from agricultural peatlands in Finland

 • Spring 2024: Focus Group Discussions with Scientists & Workshop with Government, Private Companies and NGO's Representatives

-• Autumn 2024: Stakeholders Meeting & Future Pathways Workshop
+• Autumn 2024: Final Stakeholders Meeting & Future Pathways Workshop

 More information